siljgre/MasterThesis/README.md

 Function that iterates through files, computes the cost and returns the file with the lowest cost.

 <br/> **Folder: ANN training**<br/>
-This folder contains folders for ANN training for each phase and number of ANN outputs.
-All files have the same content, but they have different definitions of number of outputs and different loading of training data.
+This folder contains subfolders for ANN training for each phase and number of ANN outputs.
+All folders have the same content, but the scripts are different in definitions of number of outputs, and what training data is used (different between phase 1 and phase 2).

-For example:
-<br/>**Subfolder: ANN phase 1 - lsqnonlin - 1 output**<br/>
+Here, an explanation is provided for the folder "ANN phase 1 - lsqnonlin - 1 output":
-Contains a folder _expdata_, cosisting of the training data, and _results_, which consists of the results from ANN training.

 *ANNmu_lsqnonlin:* <br/> Script for ANN training.
+Loads training data from the folder "expdata", and saves the results to the folder "results".

-*hybridODE.m* <br/> The definition of the hybrid model.
+*hybridODE.m* <br/> Function defining the hybrid model.

 <br/> **Folder: Parameter Estimation**<br/>